 On the SLP printer I have, the UV image is projected all at once, so the actual number of models being printed doesn't matter, just the overall height.
 So I can gang eight 30mm bases onto the print bed and it takes 26 minutes to print them.
 The same as for printing just one.

 (Pro-Tip: Print the bases upside down, and it's much easier to remove them from the bed.)

 Now one key thing here is that I decided to print the bases solid, with flat bottoms.
 This is good for two reasons.
 One, it gives more weight to the base.
-Each of these bases weights 2.8 grams, while a similarly sized GW plastic base would weight about 1.4 grams.
+Each of these bases weighs 2.8 grams, while a similarly sized GW plastic base would weigh about 1.4 grams.
 Given the same weight of model, this means that the solid base would represent a much higher percentage of the model's weight, lowering its center of gravity.

 For this test though, it's kind of a wash, as my resin Anvil sniper is about 2 grams heavier than a similarly sized GW plastic model.
 But put a plastic model on a heavier resin base and you'd see much more of a difference.

 At the very least, it means that my resin model won't be any more top-heavy than a plastic model with a hollow base would be.
 And...
 I did make the base a little wider than it absolutely had to be, giving it more leverage in the tests that will follow.

 But the second reason for the flat bottomed base is that I can glue velvet-textured paper to it.
 Much like you would see on the bottom of gaming counters, or Gale Force 9 terrain pieces (like the hill below).
 This VASTLY increases the surface friction of the base.